 At the time I completed six songs for my upcoming album with Shawn George but I really wanted to work with Derek.
 I had two songs to complete so I asked for Shawn's blessing to have Derek complete the last two songs.
 Derek turned the songs around within a week and my husband and I flew out to Sacramento to record, "You Give Me Life" and "We Cry Holy" .
 We completed both songs in one day.
 That time was so magical and I kept telling my husband I did not want to leave.
 I released, "You Give Me Life" in 2014 and recorded my first music video, "You Give Me Life" in January of 2015.

-October of 2015 my family and I relocated to Phoenix, Arizona for a promotional opportunity and I accepted a position with Dell Inc. After working with Derek, I was determined to allow him to produce a full project.
+October of 2015 Michael was offered a promotional opportunity which required our family to relocate to Phoenix, Arizona.
+I then accepted a position with Dell Inc. After working with Derek, I was determined to allow him to produce a full project.
 So I sent him ten songs that I had written and wanted to record.
 I remember his response, "Okay this is a good start and we probably have two good songs so far."
 I remember thinking, "Okay...this guy is going to challenge me to write at a greater level".
 I stepped up to the challenge and delivered.
 Derek delivered as well when I flew back to Sacramento in 2016 to record, "Deep Within".
 We recorded all ten songs within 5 days.

 Periodically I would lead the congregation in worship at my church.
 One day one of my pastors reached out to me to tell me he had a friend who was a producer and he would like us to meet in Orlando during a worship conference.
 My pastor set-up a "Meet and Greet" at Disney World.
 The producer was Aaron Rice and we talked about a possible collaboration.
 When I returned home, Aaron and I would hold several song writing sessions via Google hangouts.
 When we felt we had enough songs, Aaron reached out to several musicians he knew to begin laying tracks.
 He secured some major musicians in the industry such as Luke Sullivant (Kelly Clarkson's guitarist), Matt Gilder (Chris Tomlin's keyboard player), Jacob Lowery (Michael McDonald's bass player), Chris Bevins ( Phillips, Craig and Dean's keyboard player) and Jorge Lopez on drums.
 I flew to Nashville to lay my vocals.
 Upon completion I headed to the airport because I was scheduled to meet with one of my clients in Oahu, Hawaii the next day.
 When I arrived at my gate, American Airlines informed us they were having mechanical issues and the flight would be delayed until the next day.
 Unfortunately that would cause me to miss my meeting in Hawaii so I took that as a sign to fly to Sacramento instead and finish up some vocal tracks.
 I booked a flight directly from Nashville to Sacramento to finish the vocals with Derek on "Beautiful" and "Reign Within Me".
 I then I flew to Houston to finish the remaining songs with Shawn George.

 While in Houston, Shawn asked if we could write a song together.
 I still had a day left before I had to fly out so I said, "Let's do it".
-At the time I was under so much pressure, and the song took on a shape of its own fairly quickly.
+At the time I was under so much pressure; fighting for my marriage, fighting for my children, fighting for the right to record the way I wanted with whom I wanted.
+The song took on a shape of its own fairly quickly.
 I began to think about all the obstacles I was hitting in that season and yet the Holy Spirit continued to be in my corner encouraging me to continue until the end.
-Within an hour we had written, "The Fight In Me".
-When I went into the booth to record the first verse and hook, I shut it down because I realized how personal the song was and I was not ready to deal with what was going on in my life.
-I flew back to Arizona and forgot about the song.
+Within an hour we had written, "The Fight In Me" which was released August 2019.

 Copyright © 2019 Forney Publishing